top of page

 WAT ARUN THE TEMPLE OF DAWN

-WAT ARUN IS ONE OF WORLD'S RENOWNED ICONIC LANDMARKS.
+WAT ARUN IS ONE OF WORLD'S RENOWN ICONIC LANDMARKS.

 A BUDDHIST TEMPLE HAS EXISTED AT THIS SITE SINCE

-It is one of the most spectacular and recognizable Thai landmarks.
-Idyllically situated amongst the picturesque river scenes capturing stunning contrast with the surrounding modern cityscape.
+It's one of the most spectacular and recognizable Thai landmarks.
+Idyllically situated amongst picturesque river scenes, capturing the stunning contrast with the surrounding modern cityscape.

 Wat Arun The Temple of Dawn Bangkok

-Which stood in awe and domination of Bangkok's skyline prior to industrialisation.
-Visitors journey here in numbers, due to it’s one of few temples, you are permitted to climb, its main staircase, rewarding the intrepid with expansive views of the bustling Chao Phraya river, the Grand Palace and Wat Pho on the opposite bank.
+Wat Arun assertively stands in awe of Bangkok's skyline well established prior to industrialisation.
+Visitors journey here in pilgrim like status, due to it’s one of few temples you are permitted to climb its main staircase, rewarding the intrepid with panoramic views of the bustling Chao Phraya river, the Grand Palace and Wat Pho on the opposite bank.

 WAT ARUN THE TEMPLE OF DAWN